kadamshweta11/User-Management-Module-In-Mendix/README.md

-5.Click Save on button -> change its action to “Call a microflow” and add a microflow named “CUP_ChangeUserPassword”.
+5. Click Save on button -> change its action to “Call a microflow” and add a microflow named “CUP_ChangeUserPassword”.